,

 Louise Hurley

-My name is Louise Hurley and I am the Local Authority Governor at Home Farm, I also serve on the Resources Committee.
-My little boy also attends Home Farm Primary.
+My name is Louise Hurley and I am the Local Authority Governor at Home Farm.
+I live in the local area and have a son who attends the school.

 Claire Seavers